flashcordon/big-history/Mystères-physique.md

 But these detectors have stayed quiet, and physicists are increasingly contemplating a broader spectrum of possibilities.
 On the heavy end, they say the universe’s invisible matter could clump into black holes as heavy as stars.
 At the other extreme, dark matter could spread out in a fine mist of particles thousands of trillions of trillions of times lighter than electrons.

-Particle: Weakly interacting massive particles (WIMPs) Year proposed: 1985  Mass: 1 to 1000 GeV

-When it comes to dark matter, physicists have placed their biggest bets, in terms of research dollars, on WIMPs.
-These entities surged to the fore in the mid-1980s, connecting the largest, cosmic scale of physics with the smallest, the standard model of particle physics.

-Developed over many decades, the standard model is a stunning scientific success.
-With pinpoint precision, it describes three of nature’s four forces — electromagnetic, and the strong and weak nuclear forces.
-But the model also has yawning gaps, including not being able to describe the fourth force, gravity, and failing to explain dark matter at all.

 A refinement of the standard model called supersymmetry smooths over many of its flaws.
 It fills the gaps by proposing new, heavier partner particles for all known particles.
 Plug these new heavies into the mix, and, voilà, their total mass strikingly matches the estimates for dark matter.
 Cosmologists had already been kicking around the idea of WIMPs without knowing what they might be, and suddenly they had a match.
 Assuming supersymmetry’s heavier partners were WIMPs resolved everything so perfectly, researchers dubbed it the “WIMP miracle.”
 Conveniently, these WIMPs would interact with normal matter, albeit very weakly as their name implies; such interactions should render them eminently discoverable.

-Emphasis on the should.
-Despite multiple big-budget experiments in 2016 and 2017, WIMPs have disappointed.
-And in May 2018, the XENON1T instrument in Italy — the biggest WIMP search to date — likewise reported finding nothing.
-In all three experiments, giant containers of liquid xenon served as dark matter dragnets, which would ideally, and occasionally, jostle some of the dark stuff we’re supposedly always swimming through, producing a telltale light.

 WIMPs also have failed to appear in other detection methods.
 Theories suggest the particles may occasionally destroy each other or decay, resulting in showers of gamma rays, but searches have found no convincing evidence.
 And many physicists expected that the Large Hadron Collider — the most powerful particle accelerator ever built — would produce heavy, novel particles, including WIMPs.
 But a decade of operations with no heavy partners to show for it has instead made some physicists question the whole notion of supersymmetry.